-I am particularly interested in a vigorous investigation of formalism; as such, color, shape, line, and texture serve as the foundational elements of my process.
-These are valuable subjects to explore individually, but they constitute the vernacular I use to navigate the content of my work as a whole.
+I create paintings, often using traditional rug-making and embroidery techniques, to explore both a formal and content-driven relationship with contemporary abstraction; I am predominantly drawn to color, shape, line, and (more recently) texture.
+These are valuable subjects to examine individually, but they constitute the vernacular I use to investigate the content of my work as a whole.

-My paintings explore ideas of both seen and unseen logic inherent within systems.
-More specifically I am focused on creating abstractions influenced by configurations of mechanical components and piping constructs.
-The tubes, connectors, conduits, fluids, and mechanisms referenced in the work appear to have, or be part of, multiple selves that create a complex network, but are ultimately self-contained.
+More specifically I am currently focused on developing abstraction that is derived from, and related to, mechanical components and piping constructs.
+The tubes, connectors, conduits, fluids, and mechanisms referenced in the work appear to be self-contained or part of a larger and more intricate system or series of systems.